BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ##### A. Implement all relevant penetration tests on all relevant hardware and software versions and variants
 At product level the knowledge about attack pattern should be classified.
 This classification should structure the attack patterns to the ECUs.
 Thereby only theses ECUs have to be considered which are in the field.
 ECUs during development for example can be lower prioritize.

-Nevertheless all affected versions and variants have to be evaluated.
+Nevertheless, all affected versions and variants have to be evaluated.
 As result a mapping from Attack Pattern to ECU in combination with Software variant must be developed.
 With this knowledge in mind specific Pen-Tests have to be developed.
 These penetration tests should be linked to the attack pattern to the "attack pattern-ECU" mapping above.

 Out of this mapping a coverage Report of all potential attack pattern can be created.
 After all, the pen-tests have to be executed for all relevant ECU software/hardware combinations.
 After reviewing the Results regarding risk, minimizing the impact at customer should be in focus.
-Therefore patches or workarounds maybe also degradation strategies have to be developed.
-Also having security issues in mind one have to guarantee quality/functionality of the ECU also.
-The security workaround should also be tested in ‘classic’ way to be sure, customer still has his wanted functionality in his car.
+Therefore, patches or workarounds maybe also degradation strategies have to be developed.
+Also having security issues in mind, one has to guarantee quality/functionality of the ECU also.
+The security workaround should also be tested in a ‘classic’ way to be sure that the customer still has his wanted functionality in his car.

 ##### B. Execute all relevant penetration tests on all relevant hardware and software
 TODO add long description + metrics, costs, personnel, related levels